Cumulo-pro/cumulo-cosmoshub-infra/studies/gas-surcharge-multisend-2026-03/README.md

 ### What the data adds

-- At ATOM=$100, a 400-recipient spam campaign costs **$25.77 per transaction** — scaling to thousands of transactions becomes economically irrational
+- At ATOM=$100, a 400-recipient transaction costs **$25.77** — scaling to thousands of transactions becomes economically irrational
 - The quadratic nature means doubling recipients **quadruples** the cost — discouraging large-scale abuse exponentially
-- Near the block gas limit (~490 recipients), transactions are **rejected by the protocol** regardless of fee paid — a hard ceiling that cannot be bought around
+- Near the block gas limit (~490 recipients), transactions are **rejected by the protocol** regardless of fee — a hard ceiling that cannot be bought around
 - The mechanism is **dynamic pricing, not a firewall**: legitimate distributions of 50-100 recipients remain affordable while mass spam at scale becomes economically irrational

 ---